microsoft/vscode-docs/docs/editor/node-debugging.md

 This document explains the details of Node.js debugging.
 The general debugging feature are described in [Debugging](/docs/editor/debugging.md).

-## Experimental Node.j debugger (node2)
+## Experimental Node.js debugger (node2)

-VS Code includes an experimental Node debug extension with debug type `node2` that uses the [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/), which Node.js now exposes via the `--inspect` flag, only in Node.js versions 6.3+.
+VS Code includes an experimental Node.js debug extension with debug type `node2` that uses the [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/), which Node.js now exposes via the `--inspect` flag, only in Node.js versions 6.3+.
 This is the same protocol exposed by [Chrome and other targets](https://developer.chrome.com/devtools/docs/debugger-protocol).
 This extension runs on the [vscode-chrome-debug-core](https://github.com/Microsoft/vscode-chrome-debug-core) library which also powers the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension, and several others.

 We recommend using the new experimental debugger `node2` for node.js versions >= 6.3.
 When debugging Node.js versions < 6.3, you have to use the 'old' debugger `node`.